-For the second topic, we have made a study of the combined particle ID using the gas Cherenkov 3028 and the calorimeters, see Figure 125 where the resulting π/e ratios are shown.
-A similar PID perfor-3029 mance was achieved by the Hermes spectrometer [275].
-Our study was performed by using the pion 3030 rejection factor and electron efficiency as a function of the scattered angle and momentum for both 3031 detectors for both the PVDIS and SIDIS configurations based on Geant simulations of the current 3032 detector designs.
-The results here, shown for PVDIS, are preliminary since the detector designs 3033 and the analysis strategies are still evolving.
-Nevertheless, the preliminary results are encouraging 3034 and show that we can likely meet the requirements for the error in the pion contamination, which is 3035 10^{-3} for entire experimental program.
-We believe it may be possible to combine some information 3036 with the shower shape in a multi-variable analysis to further improve the pion rejection.
-We are also 3037 still considering the issues of rate dependence and pileup on the pion rejection factor.
-3038
+For the second topic, we have made a study of the combined particle ID using the gas Cherenkov and the calorimeters, see Figure 132 where the resulting π/e ratios are shown.
+A similar PID performance was achieved by the Hermes spectrometer [274].
+Our study was performed by using the pion rejection factor and electron efficiency as a function of the scattered angle and momentum for both detectors for both the PVDIS and SIDIS configurations based on Geant simulations of the current detector designs.
+The results here, shown for PVDIS, are preliminary since the detector designs and the analysis strategies are still evolving.
+Nevertheless, the preliminary results are encouraging and show that we can likely meet the requirements for the error in the pion contamination, which is 10^{-3} for entire experimental program.
+We believe it may be possible to combine some information with the shower shape in a multi-variable analysis to further improve the pion rejection.
+We are also still considering the issues of rate dependence and pileup on the pion rejection factor.